 Our sources of funds are from insurance-related operations, financing activities and investing activities.
 Major sources of funds from operations include premiums collected (net of policy cancellations and premiums ceded), commissions and processing and service fees.
 As a holding company, Hallmark is dependent on dividend payments and management fees from its subsidiaries to meet operating expenses and debt obligations.
-As of December 31, 2006, Hallmark had \$3.0 million in unrestricted cash and invested assets.
-Unrestricted cash and invested assets of our non-insurance subsidiaries were \$5.3 million as of December 31, 2006.
+As of December 31, 2007, Hallmark had \$25.7 million in unrestricted cash and invested assets.
+Unrestricted cash and invested assets of our non-insurance subsidiaries were \$5.4 million as of December 31, 2007.

-Property/casualty insurance companies domiciled in the State of Texas are limited in the payment of dividends to their stockholders in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders surplus as of the prior year end.
+AHIC, domiciled in Texas, is limited in the payment of dividends to their stockholders in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders surplus as of the prior year end.
 Dividends may only be paid from unassigned surplus funds.
 PIIC, domiciled in Arizona, is limited in the payment of dividends to the lesser of 10% of prior year policyholders surplus or prior year's net investment income, without prior written approval from the Arizona Department of Insurance.
-GSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders surplus or prior year's statutory net income, without prior written approval from the Oklahoma Insurance Department.
-During 2007, our insurance company subsidiaries' ordinary dividend capacity is \$12.4 million.
-None of our insurance company subsidiaries paid a dividend to Hallmark during the year ended December 31, 2006 or 2005.
+HSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders surplus or prior year's statutory net income, without prior written approval from the Oklahoma Insurance Department.
+During 2008, our insurance company subsidiaries' ordinary dividend capacity is \$16.3 million.
+None of our insurance company subsidiaries paid a dividend to Hallmark during the year ended December 31, 2007 or 2006.

 The state insurance departments also regulate financial transactions between our insurance subsidiaries and their affiliated companies.
 Applicable regulations require approval of management fees, expense sharing contracts and similar transactions.
-Phoenix General Agency paid \$1.3 million, \$1.8 million and \$0.6 million in management fees to Hallmark during 2006, 2005 and 2004, respectively.
-PIIC paid \$1.2 million in management fees to Phoenix General Agency during each of 2006, 2005 and 2004.
-AHIC did not pay any management fees during 2006, 2005 or 2004.
-GSIC did not pay any management fees during 2006.
+Phoenix General Agency paid \$1.9 million, \$1.3 million and \$1.8 million in management fees to Hallmark during 2007, 2006 and 2005, respectively.
+PIIC paid \$1.2 million in management fees to Phoenix General Agency during each of 2007, 2006 and 2005.
+AHIC did not pay any management fees during 2007, 2006 or 2005.
+HSIC did not pay any management fees during 2007 or 2006.

 Statutory capital and surplus is calculated as statutory assets less statutory liabilities.
 The various state insurance departments that regulate our insurance company subsidiaries require us to maintain a minimum statutory capital and surplus.
-As of December 31, 2006, our insurance company subsidiaries reported statutory capital and surplus of \$133.9 million, substantially greater than the minimum requirements for each state.
+As of December 31, 2007, our insurance company subsidiaries reported statutory capital and surplus of \$132.0 million, substantially greater than the minimum requirements for each state.
 Each of our insurance company subsidiaries is also required to satisfy certain risk-based capital requirements.
 (See, "Item 1.
 Business - Insurance Regulation - Risk-based Capital Requirements.")
-As of December 31, 2006, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
+As of December 31, 2007, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
+Our total statutory premium-to-surplus percentage was 151% for each of the years ended December 31, 2007 and 2006.